openhumanoids/oh-distro/README.md

 ```
 If you are short on space, you may want to try to install ``ros-indigo-desktop`` instead.

+### Install Matlab, MOSEK, and Gurobi
+To install the required dependencies on a fresh installation of Ubuntu 14.04 LTS, please follow the [DRC instructions to install Matlab](https://github.com/mitdrc/drc#install-matlab), [MOSEK](https://github.com/mitdrc/drc#instructions-for-mosek), and [Gurobi](https://github.com/mitdrc/drc#instructions-for-gurobi).

 ### Using the provided scripts for automatic setup

-To install the required dependencies on a fresh installation of Ubuntu 14.04 LTS, please follow the DRC instructions to install Matlab and Gurobi.

 To automatically check out this repository, you can run:
 ```
 curl https://raw.githubusercontent.com/ipab-slmc/ipab-distro/cb88b145b1421b5c90871c73373f36474a6eed0d/bootstrap.sh?token=ABll_D_yixrpwrlpxI9UtFxfT7amBIt5ks5WE6JOwA%3D%3D | bash
 ```

-This will download and run the ``bootstrap.sh`` script which clones this repository and sets up the sandbox remotes for subrepositories, as well as some ``.bashrc`` shortcuts.
+This will download and run the ``bootstrap.sh`` script which clones this repository and sets up the sandbox remotes for subrepositories, Matlab startup paths, as well as some ``.bashrc`` shortcuts.

 Following this, other dependencies (apt-get based installs as well as LCM) can be easily installed by running the provided script:
 ```